 Ask friends and colleagues to test the website too.
 It is always a good idea to have some fresh eyes that were not a part of the revamp process.

-Here’s Rev’s before website:
+Here’s Rev’s original website:

 And here’s the new look:

-Website Revamp Example #2 – ATW
+Website revamp example #2 – ATW

 Here is ATW’s before website:

-And this is their after version:
+And this is their website after the revamp: